Scalar Functions

 SELECT geocode_address('1024 Lenox Ave, Miami Beach, Florida 33139')

-When invoked, the parameters to the function are serialized and sent to the Arrow Flight server, with the results returned to the DuckDB client.
+When invoked, function parameters are serialized and sent to the Arrow Flight server.
+The server executes the function and returns the results to the DuckDB client.

-Scalar functions are registered in a DuckDB catalog and schema when an Airport-provided database is attached.
-They can be explicitly called by referencing the database and schema names:
+Scalar functions are automatically registered in the DuckDB catalog when an Airport-provided database is attached.
+Functions can be explicitly qualified with their database and schema names:

 SELECT geocoder.usa.geocode_address('1024 Lenox Ave, Miami Beach, Florida 33139')

-Airport scalar functions operate efficiently by processing entire DuckDB vectors at once.
+Airport scalar functions achieve high efficiency by processing entire DuckDB vectors in batch operations.
 As of DuckDB version 1.2, the standard vector size is 2048 tuples.
-DuckDB can also invoke scalar functions from multiple threads, so the Arrow Flight server should handle parallel requests.
+DuckDB may invoke scalar functions from multiple threads concurrently, so Arrow Flight servers must support parallel request handling.

 Arrow Flight Server Implementation Notes